 TypeCommunity Mental Health Adult - Early Intervention N’Step

-We are a multi-disciplinary team of consultants, clinical psychologists, community mental health nurses, occupational therapists, support time and recovery workers (STAR), employment specialists and peer support workers.
-Our countywide early intervention service incorporates low dose anti-psychotic medication, psycho-education, medication management, cognitive behavioural therapy, family intervention and relapse prevention.
+We are a multi-disciplinary team of consultants, clinical psychologists, mental health nurses, occupational therapists, support time and recovery workers (STAR), employment specialists and peer support workers.
+Our early intervention service delivers low dose anti-psychotic medication, psycho-education, medication management, cognitive behavioural therapy, family intervention and relapse prevention.

 Who is this service for?
-People aged between 14-34 years who are experiencing their first episode of psychosis.
+People aged between 14-34 years who are having their first episode of psychosis.

 How to access this service: Referrals should be via the GP.

 Northants, NN15 7PW

 We know it can be hard to get help: Children, Adolosent Mental Health Services (CAMHS) Live is here to help you access the mental health services you might need.
 Speak to our advisors about the right option for you.